What Is the Sarbanes-Oxley Act? Why Should Nonprofits Care?

 - Sarbanes-Oxley governs the responsibilities of auditors.
 It requires that the lead (reviewing) partner of the auditing firm rotates off of the audit every five years.
 The company does not need to be changed, although that is one way to accomplish this.

-- Also, the auditing firm cannot provide non-audit services to the company at the time of the audit.
+- The auditing firm cannot provide non-audit services to the company at the time of the audit.
 The audit firm must also report to the audit committee "critical accounting policies and practices."

 - Nonprofit boards should also change reviewing auditors every five years so that the auditing firm does not "fall asleep at the switch" because of over-familiarity.
 Nonprofits also are encouraged not to mix auditing and non-auditing services to prevent any conflict of interest.